ijgarrett/bach_music/README.md

 ## Files in This Project

-- `train_model.ipynb` - main notebook with preprocessing, training, and generation
+- `bach_music.ipynb` - main notebook with preprocessing, training, and generation
 - `chorales/` - folder with train, validation, and test CSV files
 - `music_model.keras` - trained Keras model saved from Google Colab